Satoshi-Engineering/Push2Nextcloud/README.md

 ### Hints
 - It should also work with a nextcloud user and password, but I think the link is different (because somehow the path must be somewhere)

+# Tip us

+If you like this project, please adapt the landingpage to your local stores, that accept bitcoin or even extend it.
+Why not [send some tip love?](https://legend.lnbits.com/tipjar/523)